 Personal loans pose a greater risk to the lender than a loan that requires borrowers to provide a security deposit or collateral.
 So personal loans tend to come with higher interest rates than secured debt.

 But your credit score is a factor in determining your interest rate, so if it’s high, you might be offered a low rate.
-You might also be charged an origination fee or other borrowing fees, so it’s always wise to shop around for the best personal loan offer.
+You might also be charged an origination fee or other borrowing fees, so it’s always wise to shop around for your best personal loan offer.

 Do note that personal loans typically come with lower interest rates than credit cards.
 Since most rates are fixed, they’re usually the better option when you need funding that you can’t pay off immediately.